borgbackup/borg/docs/index.rst

 Getting help
 ============

-If you've found a bug or have a concrete feature request, you can add your bug report or feature request directly to the project's `issue tracker`_.
-For more general questions or discussions, a post to the mailing list is preferred.
+If you've found a bug or have a concrete feature request, please create a new ticket on the project's `issue tracker`_ (after checking whether someone else already has reported the same thing).

+For more general questions or discussions, IRC or mailing list are preferred.

 IRC
 ---